dderose1/RaspberryPiFinch/README.md

 ### Raspberry Pi Setup

+NOTE: THIS TUTORIAL HAS NOT BEEN UPDATED FOR RASPBIAN STRETCH.
+THIS TUTORIAL WORKS FOR RASPBIAN JESSIE.

 The instructions for installing the Raspbian operating system can be found [here](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) and is required for the system to run properly.
 You should then run the commands `sudo apt-get update` and `sudo apt-get install isc-dhcp-server`.
 Once installed, The network settings on the Pi must be configured.

 ### Network Configuration